Frederick Wiseman: Process and style

-Well, it's the structural aspect that interests me most, and the issue there is developing a theory that will relate these isolated, nonrelated sequences to each other.
+It's the structural aspect that interests me most, and the issue there is developing a theory that will relate these isolated, nonrelated sequences to each other.
 That is partially, I think, related to figuring out how it either contradicts or adds to or explains in some way some other sequence in the film.
 Then you try to determine the effect of a particular sequence on that point of view of the film.

 A distinctive aspect of Wiseman's style is the complete lack of exposition (narration), interaction (interviews), and reflection (revealing any of the filmmaking process).
-Wiseman has said that he does not "feel any need to document [his] experience" and that he feels that such reflexive elements in films are vain.
+Wiseman once said he did not "feel any need to document [his] experience" and that he felt that such reflexive elements in films are vain.

-While producing a film, Wiseman often acquires more than 100 hours of raw footage.
-His ability to create an engaging and interesting feature-length film without the use of voice-over, title cards, or motion graphics, while still being "fair", has been described as the reason Wiseman is seen as a true master of documentary film.
+While producing a film, Wiseman often acquired more than 100 hours of raw footage.
+His ability to create an engaging feature-length films without the use of voice-over, title cards, or motion graphics while still being fair is part of his reputation as a filmmaker.

 This great glop of material which represents the externally recorded memory of my experience of making the film is of necessity incomplete.
 The memories not preserved on film float somewhat in my mind as fragments available for recall, unavailable for inclusion but of great importance in the mining and shifting process known as editing.
 This editorial process ... is sometimes deductive, sometimes associational, sometimes non-logical and sometimes a failure...
 The crucial element for me is to try and think through my own relationship to the material by whatever combination of means is compatible.
 This involves a need to conduct a four-way conversation between myself, the sequence being worked on, my memory, and general values and experience.